labgrid-project/labgrid/doc/configuration.rst

 USBDebugger
 ~~~~~~~~~~~
-An :any:`USBDebugger` resource describes a JTAG USB adapter (for example an
+A :any:`USBDebugger` resource describes a JTAG USB adapter (for example an
 *FTDI FT2232H*).

 .. code-block:: yaml